anonuser1213/Internet-Essentials/README.md

 # Internet-Essentials
-A ĺist of essential privacy and safety tools.
+A list of essential privacy and safety tools.

 ## Habits
 Never ever give out your real email to most online services, this is to prevent data brokers and to get hold of your email